wolfmanjm/universal-panel-adapter/README.md

 * viki_panel_adapter.hex for viki/panelolu2
 * parallel_panel_adapter.hex for parallel LCD

-Default Wiring is as fallows:-
+Default Wiring is as follows:-

 Viki to Nano
 ---------------